Traveling with Kids? Plan Ahead to Stay Well

 • Has a fever that lasts more than five days or that doesn’t respond to fever reducers

-• Has trouble breathing, particularly if you notice they are using their ribs and upper abdominal muscles to take in enough air
+• Has trouble breathing, especially if you notice they are using their ribs and upper abdominal muscles to take in enough air

 • Suffers an injury (such as a broken bone) or trauma (such as a car accident)

-While it’s not possible to plan for every situation, there are some things you can do to prepare your family for smoother travels.
+While it’s not possible to plan for every situation, there are some things you can do to set yourself up for a smooth trip.

 • Stay current on vaccinations.